MarksLovett/MarksLovett.github.io/_projects/1_project.md

 ---

-Every project has a beautiful feature showcase page.
+Every project has a feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.
+This package implements influencer-game environments and tools for MARL and adaptive-dynamics experiments, making it easy to probe opinion and influence dynamics across custom networked settings.

 To give your project a background in the portfolio page, just add the img tag to the front matter like so: